ogunlajadamirah-dev/bot/README.md

-# 🤖 Friend Server Bot
+# 🤖 Pride Bot — Discord Welcome & Goodbye Bot

-A Discord bot for your friend's server with welcome & goodbye in **one shared channel**, fun random messages, and a `/embed` command.
-Hosted free on Railway.
+A Discord bot for your friend's server with automatic welcome & goodbye messages, a custom PRIDE banner, and useful slash commands.
+Hosted on Railway.

 ---